By Angela St. Pierre, President

 To Maryland Music Educators:

-Welcome to the new digital format for the Maryland Music Educators Association All State Auditions Handbook.
-We are pleased to offer the Handbook in this format, as it will aid in distribution of audition music and the policies and procedures that govern All State events and will reduce paper waste.
-County Music Supervisors will distribute the All State applications, which must be sent to all secondary music teachers.
-Those teachers are the only persons who may complete the applications, sign them, and secure the Principal’s signature, attesting to the eligibility of the listed students.
+Shortly after school begins, County Music Supervisors will distribute the All State applications, which will be sent to all secondary music teachers.
+Those teachers are the only persons who may complete the applications.
+They must sign them, and secure the Principal’s signature, attesting to the eligibility of the listed students.
 Please be sure to read all instructions carefully and take special note of the care MMEA has taken to make language gender-neutral in order to support our goals of equity, access, diversity, and inclusion.
+Please also know that we are working hard to make the application process available in an all-digital format for next year.

 As music teachers, our role is to provide access to the audition materials and meet all deadlines.
 More importantly, though, we have the opportunity to help students develop audition skills, for excellent performance skills or talent alone are not necessarily strong indicators of audition success.
 Rather, it is the intentional, strategic practice of the audition process that provides the security that allows both excellence and talent to shine through.
 Our greatest gift is to scaffold that learning in such a way that the rewards associated with audition preparation extend well beyond the outcome of the audition.